Politics of the Kitchen

 NEW!

 Several artists bring domestic labor into new light through their use of materials: Luisa Hübner’s kitchen implements; Bridget Conn’s tea-soaked collages; scarred cutting boards by Judy Haberl; and embroidered obituaries in Jane Waggoner Deschner’s work.
-Dana Sherwood’s feasts for wild animals and Rebecca Memoli’s vases explore the tension in the human/animal interface.
-Chow and Lin examine global economic disparity, while Ciurej and Lochman interrogate consumption in Recipes for Disaster.

-Politics of the Kitchen is co-curated by Barbara Ciurej, Lindsay Lochman, and Aline Smithson and evolved from a series of features on Lenscratch, the online journal of contemporary fine art photography.
+Food for Thought is co-curated by Barbara Ciurej, Lindsay Lochman, and Aline Smithson and evolved from a series of features on Lenscratch, the online journal of contemporary fine art photography.
 Founded by artist and educator Aline Smithson in 2007, Lenscratch is a platform dedicated to supporting and celebrating the photographic arts and photographic artists through exposure, discussion, community collaboration, and education.
 They also provide an ever-expanding database of opportunities for artists and useful information about both creating and promoting their work.

 Read More